Body of Lies (film): Development

-In March 2006, Warner Bros. hired screenwriter William Monahan to adapt the novel Penetration by David Ignatius into a feature film, which would be directed by Ridley Scott.
+In March 2006, Warner Bros.
+Pictures hired screenwriter William Monahan to adapt the novel Penetration by David Ignatius into a feature film, which would be directed by Ridley Scott.
 In April 2007, with the novel re-titled Body of Lies and the film similarly re-titled, actor Leonardo DiCaprio was cast in the lead role.
 DiCaprio chose to pursue the role because he considered it a throwback to political films in the 1970s such as The Parallax View (1974) and Three Days of the Condor (1975).
 DiCaprio dyed his hair brown, and wore brown contacts for the role.
 After DiCaprio was cast, Russell Crowe was courted for a supporting role, to which he formally committed after Monahan's script was revised by Steve Zaillian, who wrote Scott and Crowe's American Gangster.

 Crowe gained 63 pounds to suit his role.
-The actor said as a result of the film's exploration of the American government and foreign policy, "I don't think it will be very popular, but that’s never been part of my project choice process."
-Mark Strong, who plays Hani Salaam, the head of the Jordanian General Intelligence Directorate (GID) ascribed his casting to his performances in the 2005 films Syriana and Oliver Twist.
-The character Haani Salaam was modelled after the 2000–2005 GID chief Sa'ad Khair (1953–2009), whose involvement, according to the original author David Ignatius, in sharply handled interrogations without the use of torture, an encounter with a jihadist with his mother on the phone and being called the 'fingernail boss' were near accurately featured in the film.
-Indian filmmaker Anurag Kashyap revealed in an interview that Bollywood actor Nana Patekar was approached by Ridley Scott for the role of Hani Salaam after watching his performance in The Pool (2007 film) but the former declined the offer, refusing to portray a terrorist.
+The actor said as a result of the film's exploration of the American government and foreign policy, "I don't think it will be very popular, but that's never been part of my project choice process".

+Mark Strong, who plays Hani Salaam, the head of the Jordanian General Intelligence Directorate (GID), ascribed his casting to his performances in the 2005 films Syriana and Oliver Twist.
+The character Haani Salaam was modeled after the 2000–2005 GID chief Sa'ad Khair (1953–2009), whose involvement, according to the original author David Ignatius, in sharply handled interrogations without the use of torture, an encounter with a jihadist with his mother on the phone and being called the "fingernail boss" were nearly accurate in the film.
+Indian filmmaker Anurag Kashyap revealed in an interview that Bollywood actor Nana Patekar was approached by Ridley Scott for the role of Hani Salaam after watching his performance in The Pool, but the former declined the offer, refusing to portray a terrorist.